 The consolidated Coast Pilot Review Report shall be submitted in a PDF and shall include answers to the specific questions, updates to the actual paragraph text, and the original Coast Pilot Field Report.
-This file shall be named <Project Number>\Coast Pilot Review Report.pdf (Example: "OPR-A123-KR-15\Coast Pilot Review Report.pdf") and submitted via email to OCS.NDB@noaa.gov and Coast.Pilot@noaa.gov (with a CC to the HSD/NSD Project Manager or COR).
-Copies of this correspondence shall be included in DR Appendix II.
+This file shall be named <Project Number>Coast Pilot Review Report.pdf (Example: "OPR-A123-KR-15_Coast Pilot Review Report.pdf") and submitted via email to OCS.NDB@noaa.gov and Coast.Pilot@noaa.gov (with a CC to the HSD/NSD Project Manager or COR).
+All relevant correspondence shall be listed in DR Appendix II.